zed-ex/CTD-1D-Documentation-Site/docs/signup.md

 ### def dbUpload(self)
 The method changes the state of the button to disabled preventing further user entries and uploads the user's username and score to the database.
-The '.strip()' method is used to remove any excess spaces before and after the username input.
+The `.strip()` method is used to remove any excess spaces before and after the username input.
 ``` py
     def dbUpload(self):
         self.submit_btn.configure(state='disabled')